mendix/docs/content/howto/mobile/native-navigation.md

 ### 2.2 Pop-Up

 A page with a pop-up layout looks like a default page, but it shows up with a distinct animation, and it has a close icon instead of a back icon.
 On iOS it can also be closed by swiping down from the top of the pop-up.
 On Android it can be closed using the back button of the device.
-It is possible to open other pop-up pages inside the pop-up.
-When opening a normal page from the pop-up, the pop-up(s) will be closed first.
 Pop-ups cannot have a bottom bar.
+A page with a pop-up layout cannot be used as the default home page, nor can it be added to the bottom bar.

 Pop-ups can be very useful when asking for input in a certain context.
 One example is when the you have to scan a QR code.
 Another example is a wizard (form with multiple steps), as you can still go back to previous steps and change things until the process is finished and all pop-ups are closed.